 President Obama Commutes Chelsea Manning's Prison Sentence

-President Obama has commuted the 35-year prison sentence of Chelsea Manning, the army private who leaked military secrets to WikiLeaks.
+In one of his last moves as president, Obama has commuted the 35-year prison sentence of Chelsea Manning, the army private who leaked a massive trove of military secrets to WikiLeaks.

-Her prison sentence has been shortened to expire on May 17, 2017, according to a statement from the White House.
+The former intelligence analyst's prison sentence has been shortened to expire on May 17, 2017, according to a statement from the White House.

-Manning, a transgender woman, has requested clemency from Obama and said her life was at risk in an all-male prison, as we reported.
+Manning, a transgender woman formerly known as Bradley, has requested clemency from Obama and said her life was at risk in an all-male prison, as we reported.
+She has admitted to "releasing more than 700,000 documents, including battlefield reports and U.S. embassy cables."

 Her lawyers at the ACLU expressed relief after the decision, saying that Manning has already served more time behind bars than any other whistleblower in U.S. history, and under difficult conditions.